 Evan Levow is an Instructor in the Standardized Field Sobriety Testing, having been qualified by the National Highway Traffic Safety Administration and the International Association of Chiefs of Police.
-All of the New Jersey DWI lawyers at Levow DWI Law have undergone the NHTSA / IACP SFST training.
+All of the New Jersey DWI lawyers at Levow DWI Law, P.C. have undergone the NHTSA / IACP SFST training.
 We underwent this training so that we will know these exercises as well as or better than an arresting officer.
 We use this information to evaluate our client’s case and determine the best defense strategy to assist the client.

 Please call Levow DWI Law, P.C. today at 877-593-1717 to discuss how the field sobriety exercises were administered to you.
 We will fight to protect your rights.